meraki-analytics/cassiopeia/doc/settings.rst

 That are many settings in Cassiopeia that control how the framework works, and more settings will be added as the code is expanded.

 Use ``cass.apply_settings(...)`` and pass in a ``json`` filename, a dictionary, or a ``cassiopeia.Settings`` object to set Cass's parameters.
 Cass will use its own default settings if you do not run ``cass.apply_settings``.

-(The file ``cassiopeia/configuration/default.json`` should always contain what Cass uses as it's default settings; this file is not used directly and is only used for documentation and as an example.)
+The method ``cass.get_default_config()`` will return a dictionary that contains the default settings that Cass uses.
+You can call this method, modify the returned dictionary, then pass it to ``cass.apply_settings`` to overwrite the default settings.

-The most important settings are the Riot API key and the default region.
-Both of these can be set programmatically, and if not set they will be read from your settings.
+The most important setting is your Riot API key.
+It can be set programmatically (which will override the value specified in the settings).

-Each setting is explained below, and should be added as separate entries to your settings.
+Each setting is explained below, and should be added as separate entries to your settings dictionary/json.

 Globals